-Students may, on occasion, dispute substantive or procedural academic matters, including grades.
-The graduate appeals process is set by SGS.
-This process can also be found in the current edition of the SGS Calendar.
 Students are advised to review this process and to carefully note the timelines for each of the four steps in the process.
 The first two steps, which occur at the departmental level, are outlined below.
 If a student wishes to take an appeal to step three, they should refer to the SGS Calendar or website.